 Our main facility is the Masjid which is located next to the Food Lion on 3034 Fayetteville Street.
-This is where our community gathers to offer the five daily prayers and the congregational Salaatul Jumu’ah in two shifts on Fridays at 1:10 pm.
+This is where our community gathers to offer the five daily prayers and the congregational Salaatul Jumu’ah on Fridays at 1:10 pm.
 We also offer Islamic education for adults with specific classes aimed towards brothers and sisters.
 Classes are held in the evening time.
 Being the main Masjid, this location is where we offer the majority of our services including marriage services, community gatherings, outreach programs and social events.
-Non-muslims interested in visiting our community should come to this location since the majority of our activities are held at the Masjid.
+Non-Muslims interested in visiting our community should come to this location since the majority of our activities are held at the Masjid.
 In 2011 we constructed a funeral home at this location allowing us the capability to wash the bodies our deceased brothers and sisters and accompany them to the cemetery.

-In addition to Al-Huda Academy, Parkwood Facility is home to An-Noor School, a Sunday school program that typically enrolls over 100 children every semester.
-An-Noor classes are held every Sunday from 10:30am to 1:30pm.
+Parkwood Facility is home to Al Misbah Quran Academy, a Weekend school program that typically enrolls over 100 children every semester.Al Misbah Quran Academy classes are held every Saturday and Sunday from 10:30 am to 1:30 pm.
 There are approximately 10 classes taught by 15 teachers and cover topics including the life of the Prophet Muhammad, introduction to Quran, reciting the Quran with the rules of tajweed and general Islamic knowledge.
-Finally Parkwood Facility serves as the location where we hold our two Eid prayers.”
+Finally, Parkwood Facility serves as the location where we hold our two Eid prayers.”